archethic-foundation/archethic-docs/docs/learn/fee.md

 :::

 :::info Recipient based fee
-After one recipient, each will cost: 10% of the current UCO's price
+After one recipient, each recipient will cost: $0.1 of UCO
 :::

 Overall formula: